 Using lean validation principles can result in the elimination of wasteful manual validation processes and significant improvements in validation efficiency, document cycle times, increased testing productivity and greater ability to identify and correct software defects leading to enhanced software quality, lower costs and improved regulatory compliance.

 OnShore Technology Group, Inc. has pioneered the principles and best practices of “Lean Validation” – the process of eliminating waste and inefficiencies while driving greater software quality throughout the validation process.
 In addition to the delivery of expert lean validation services, OnShore’s flagship software application is known as ValidationMaster™ – the FIRST Enterprise Validation Management and Quality system designed to automate lean validation processes.
 ValidationMaster™ delivers a single source of truth for any type of validation including software, equipment, process, cold chain, facility, and other types of validation projects.

 ValidationMaster™ is also the first validation management system accessible via any Window, Apple or Android mobile device.
 The system includes key features such as a validation dashboard, fully automated test script development and execution, automatic requirements traceability, custom report development and generation and a full range of quality management capabilities (training, audit management, change management, controlled document management, ISO, validation KPI’s, CAPA, nonconformance management and much more.

-In 2017, OnShore Technology Group was recognized as the “Best IV&V Automation Solutions Provider” and the “Software Validation Testing Experts of the Year”.
+In 2017, OnShore Technology Group, Inc. was recognized as the “Best IV&V Automation Solutions Provider” and the “Software Validation Testing Experts of the Year”.
 In 2016, OnShore made the coveted annual list of CIOReview Magazine as one of the 20 Most Promising Pharma & Life Sciences Tech Solution Providers”.

 Contact us today to learn more and see a live demonstration of ValidationMaster™.